Studying abroad provides exciting opportunities to experience life in a different country and to create memories that will last a life time.

 - Get helpful tips on creating a balanced lifestyle and reducing stress by attending one of the Health and Wellbeing workshops presented by the USC Counselling Service as part of the Study Essentials workshops.

 - Make an appointment to talk with one of the counsellors if you are experiencing ongoing symptoms of homesickness, stress, anxiety or depression.
-Book at Student Wellbeing Client Services Desk, ground floor, Building E or telephone +61 7 5430 1226 for an appointment.
+Contact Counselling services for an appointment.

 International Student Support